-- No further action at areas where either surface and/or subsurface concentrations were below CUL levels (Figures 2-16 and 2-19). - Assignment of capping, dredging, or dredging with capping for areas with surface and/or subsurface RAL/PQL (Figures 2-17 and 2-20) and/or PTW threshold exceedances (Figures 2-18 and 2-21). - Assignment of either ENR or MNR (for a limited portion of riverbank) in areas where COC concentrations were between CUL and RAL/PQL for at least one analyte and erosion potential was considered non-erosive, in accordance with ROD Figure 31d (EPA, 2017).
+- No further action at areas where either surface and/or subsurface concentrations were below CUL levels (Figures 2-17 and 2-20). - Assignment of capping, dredging, or dredging with capping for areas with surface and/or subsurface RAL/PQL (Figures 2-18 and 2-21) and/or PTW threshold exceedances (Figures 2-19 and 2-22). - Assignment of either ENR or MNR (for a limited portion of riverbank) in areas where COC concentrations were between CUL and RAL/PQL for at least one analyte and erosion potential was considered non-erosive, in accordance with ROD Figure 31d (EPA, 2017).

-Consideration of the navigable depths requested by property owners/operators (Figure 2-23), were incorporated into the preferred remedial approach where reasonable and practical.
+Consideration of the navigable depths requested by property owners/operators (Figure 2-24), were incorporated into the preferred remedial approach where reasonable and practical.
+Larger bed shear stresses from future prop wash will be considered using larger vessels and vessel drafts (as feasible in navigation areas) and larger levels of applied power as recommended in the RI/FS.
 Additional considerations will be included in the area-specific analysis to include transitions between navigable depths to avoid formation of anoxic zones.
 Special considerations were included in the preferred remedial approach and will be further defined on area-specific basis for erosive banks, work around structures, and potential revegetation areas.
 These considerations include additional technology assignment such as in situ treatment, and assignment of specialty caps, including components such as geotextile with reactive media such as activated carbon, to address challenges for areas requiring special consideration.